-Today’s jobless claims report showed a decline to both initial and continued claims with a subtle flattening continuing to shape up for both series while total continued claims including federal extended benefits appear to also be flattening.
+Today’s jobless claims report showed notable increases to both initial unemployment claims and continued unemployment claims as a declining trend continued to shape up for both initial and traditional continued claims.

 Since the middle of 2008 though, two federal government sponsored “extended” unemployment benefit programs (the “extended benefits” and “EUC 2008” from recent legislation) have been picking up claimants that have fallen off of the traditional unemployment benefits rolls.

 Currently there are some 4.62 million people receiving federal “extended” unemployment benefits.

 Taken together with the latest 4.65 million people that are currently counted as receiving traditional continued unemployment benefits, there are 9.27 million people on state and federal unemployment rolls.